CodeLaboratory-Patrick/Flutter_ExpenseTracker/README.md

 - Depending on your needs, you can choose a **ListView** type to handle static, dynamic, or highly customized lists efficiently.
 - **Practical Use Cases** include data display, form inputs, image carousels, and menus, where **ListView** simplifies layout and improves user experience.

-By mastering **ListView** in Flutter, you can build highly flexible, efficient, and responsive UIs that work well with different types of data and content requirements.

 ## References
 - [Flutter Documentation: ListView](https://api.flutter.dev/flutter/widgets/ListView-class.html)
 - [Flutter Cookbook](https://flutter.dev/docs/cookbook/lists/basic-list)